Lane Kenworthy, The Good Society

 Institutionalization?
 Deinstitutionalization?
 In the 1950s, there were roughly 500,000 Americans, about 0.3% of the population, in state mental hospitals and asylums.
 Conditions in these hospitals, brought to popular attention by the movie One Flew Over the Cuckoo’s Nest, could be dismal.
 And by the early 1960s a new movement among psychiatrists contended that early intervention, alteration of the social environment, and effective use new antipsychotic medications such as Thorazine would allow such persons to live in the community with outpatient treatment.
 The federal government commenced to close many of the state mental hospitals and replace them with a network of community mental health centers.
 A 1975 Supreme Court decision affirmed this trend, ruling that the mentally ill had a right “to live in the least restrictive setting necessary for their well-being.”
 Today about 35,000 Americans, 0.01% of the population, remain in state hospitals or asylums.

 Medication.
 Pharmaceuticals aimed at alleviating the symptoms of mental illness began to proliferate in the middle of the twentieth century, particularly in the United States.
-In the 1950s, Miltown, a calming drug, was taken by about one in twenty American adults, mostly for anxiety.
-In 1973, reportedly the year of peak prescription, more than one in four took a psychotherapeutic medication.
-Currently about one in ten take an antidepressant such as Prozac.
-One in twenty American children take an ADHD medication such as Ritalin.48
+In the 1950s, Miltown, a calming drug, was taken by about 5% of American adults, mostly for anxiety.
+In 1973, reportedly the year of peak prescription, more than 25% took a psychotherapeutic medication.
+Currently about 10% take an antidepressant such as Prozac.
+Around 5% of American children take an ADHD medication such as Ritalin.50

 Continued efforts to develop pharmaceutical palliatives will be one element of a humane approach to improving the treatment of mental illness.
 Just as important is getting the medications to people who need them and providing support necessary to ensure their effective and ongoing use.

 Therapy.
 Cognitive behavioral therapy (CBT) is one of the major advances in treatment of mental illness.
+Its effectiveness for a range of mental health problems has been established via randomized controlled trials.
 It has been found to be at least as effective as medication for treating anxiety and depression.
-Indeed, its effectiveness for a range of mental health problems has been established via randomized controlled trials.
-And unlike medication, in many instances CBT does not require continued expense; most people need no more than 14 to 20 sessions.51
+And unlike medication, in many instances CBT does not require continued expense; most people need no more than 14 to 20 sessions.53

 Mental illness, especially anxiety and depression, affects about half of Americans at some point in their lives.
 For those with serious afflictions, and for some with more moderate or even mild mental disorders, the consequences can be severe.
 Mental ill-health is the biggest known contributor to unhappiness, it increases disability, and it contributes to early death.